When making the comparison threading vs waxing, we’re mainly speaking of two of the most popular facial hair removal

-I use facial wax strips for my upper lip but I wouldn’t imagine threading my eyebrows or any other part of my face all on my own at home.
+I used to use facial wax strips for my upper lip but I wouldn’t imagine threading my eyebrows or any other part of my face all on my own at home.

 But here’s the kicker:

 In fact, threading is much more preferable than waxing because it’s not damaging the skin.

 That’s why it’s highly recommended to women with sensitive skin.